2 Rings! Astros' Carlos Correa makes post-title proposal

 LOS ANGELES (AP) — Carlos Correa and Daniella Rodriguez both left Dodger Stadium with rings.

-The Astros shortstop proposed to his girlfriend on live television moments after Houston earned its World Series title with a 5-1 victory in Game 7 on Wednesday night.
+The Astros shortstop proposed to his girlfriend on live television moments after Houston earned its World Series title with a 5-1 victory in Game 7 on Wednesday.

 The proposal from her boyfriend of over a year completely surprised Rodriguez, a former Miss Texas USA.